agardnerIT/tracepusher/docs/reference/duration-type.md

 The optional flag `-dt` or `--duration-type` allows users to specify the span duration type.

 If not specified, tracepusher generates spans of a duration type in `seconds`.
-But using the above parameter, a user can override this.
+Using the above parameter, a user can override this.

 ### Valid Span Duration Types

 - `s`: seconds (default)
 - `ms`

-### Example
+### Examples

 Generate a 2 second long span: